ulopezc/ulopezc.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Uriel Evaristo Lopez Cantu, and I hold Mexican and Spanish nationalities.
 With a strong background in IT environments, I excel as a team player and am equally adept at working independently.
 I am always eager to go beyond basic assignments to expand my knowledge and prepare for future challenges.
-My technical proficiency includes Python, MySQL, Tableau/PowerBI, Java, Data Analysis, and HTML & CSS.
+My technical proficiency includes Python, Tableau/PowerBI, Java, Data Analysis, HTML/CSS and Django.

 I am passionate about advancing my expertise in computer science and am interested in pursuing a master's degree in Data Analysis.
 In my free time, I enjoy fishing, reading, playing videogames and hiking.